Justice for Injured Truck Drivers

 - Request legal help.
 Contact an experienced attorney to discuss your injury case and determine your compensation rights.
 If there is an insurance dispute, you should discuss your case with a truckers workers’ compensation attorney.
 For third-party injury claims, consult a skilled personal injury lawyer who specializes in truck accident cases.

 We Help Injured Truckers Recover from an Accident

 While it is the job of a doctor to help an injured truck driver heal physically, our Houston truck accident lawyers can help you recover financially from a serious truck accident.
-Neal Davis and Jed Silverman have nearly 40 years of combined legal experience and will grapple with individuals, insurers and companies to hold all responsible third-parties liable for your injuries.
+Neal Davis has 20 years of legal experience and will grapple with individuals, insurers and companies to hold all responsible third-parties liable for your injuries.

 Filing a personal injury lawsuit during this difficult time may seem scary, but we will guide you through the entire process and ensure the best possible outcome in your case.